tintin10q/computational-linguistics-summary/Classification/Logistic Regression.md

 # Logistic Regression

 Logistic regression gives you the probability of a discrete outcome.
-You can know how sure the model is of predicting something.
+You can know how sure the model is of predicting a certain class.

 In the case of computational linguistics, we classify our surface level items, let's say words, as discrete units.
-We can use logistic regression to uncover the probability of a word instead of just [counting words](../Semantic-Similarity/Co-occurrence.md).
+We can use logistic regression to uncover the probability of a word given some input instead of just [counting words](../Semantic-Similarity/Co-occurrence.md).

-Logistic regression looks like this: $$z = \mathbf{x} \cdot \mathbf{w} + b$$
+The math for logistic regression looks like this: $$z = \mathbf{x} \cdot \mathbf{w} + b$$
 - $\mathbf{x}$ is the feature representation of one input data point.
 For instance, a word as an [embedding](Embeddings.md) or a [connotations](Connotations.md) vector.
 - $\mathbf{w}$ is a vector of weights assigned to each feature depending on the importance of each feature.
 - $b$ is the bias term.
 This is an offset you start off with.
 The bias is a scaler you add to all the items of a weight vector.